Academic Programs

 SOCIAL STUDIES

-The Kindergarten students participate in their first school Cultural Fair by studying about a specific country or region.
 The children learn about the world around them through the Teachers’ Curriculum Institute (TCI) Social Studies Alive! program and incorporate OSPI’s Since Time Immemorial curriculum, designed by 20 local tribes.
-We incorporate field trips to give students real world experiences with what we have learned in class.
+Hands-on and multi-disciplinary projects, such as our economics Maker’s Market, give students real-world experiences with what we have learned in class.
+Topics include:

 1st Grade